alfarrobeira/travelblog/README.md

 # travelblog
-Final project of primer weeks
+Final project of the primer weeks

+Simple layout according to semantic HTML.
+Includes loading of fonts, block display with floating boxes, and absolute and relative sizing.